updated on February 24th, 2020

 Midday, we arrived at the Desiatka for a quick lunch.
 A quick stop in the

-“lobby” bathroom told the pretty much told the whole story of our upcoming lodging experience.
+“lobby” bathroom pretty much told the whole story of our upcoming lodging experience.
 This was to be a quirky, but very clean stay.

 The hotel has a small dining area and bar.
 Our guide, Alex, had been in contact with the hotel.
 A table was reserved for us and was ready with bread, a salad, and fruit drinks.
 After we sat down, a server quickly brought out a hot soup with sausage (hot dogs) and potatoes.
 It was actually quite good!
 The next course was a small pot with potatoes and beef, also very tasty.
 We finished this hearty meal up with some sweet pastries.
 After lunch, we were off for the afternoon portion of our Chernobyl tour.